Introduction

 Sort by score in descending order

-You should notice that almost all of these nodes have received the same PageRank score.
+You should notice that almost all nodes receive nearly the same PageRank score.
+This isn’t useful.

 Projecting a true monopartite graph